-- 6. Early Withdrawal Full tuition is due for any calendar month in which the student attends classes.
-If tuition is prepaid it will be refunded for any calendar months in which the student did not attend classes. - 7.
-International Students STA allocates and budgets for a specified number of spaces in school enrolment for international students.
+- h) Extra-Curricular Program Fee Depending on the nature of the activity, students may be asked to pay for the major expenses in the program.
+For example, there is an athletic fee for most athletic teams, etc. - i) Extended Fieldtrips From time to time, extended fieldtrip opportunities are made available in both the curricular and extracurricular life of the school.
+All of these trips must follow the STA and CISVA Fieldtrip policy.
+These trips are optional for students (i.e. Sr. Band Trip to California, Mexico Encounter, etc.). - 3.
+Early Withdrawal Full tuition is due for any calendar month in which the student attends classes.
+If tuition is prepaid it will be refunded for any calendar months in which the student did not attend classes. - 4.
+International Students - STA allocates and budgets for a specified number of spaces in school enrolment for international students.
 Students' registration fees will be determined as of the date of registration.
 This fee will be applicable for that school year.
 Any change to the student's legal status in Canada, i.e. visa student becomes a landed immigrant, would only influence tuition fees for the ensuing years.
-International students returning to S.T.A., who present their landed immigrant status by January 30th, will receive a rebate of 50% of tuition fees for that school year. - 8.
+International students returning to S.T.A., who present their landed immigrant status by January 30th, will receive a rebate of 50% of tuition fees for that school year. - 5.
 Parish Subsidy A parish subsidy is given to S.T.A. for every Catholic family who is registered and active in a North Shore parish.
 In order for S.T.A. to receive this subsidy, a Pastor's Authorization form must be completed and signed by the Pastor prior to registration.
 The complete Pastor's Authorization form must be submitted to S.T.A. at the time of registration.
-The parish subsidy is not a deduction from tuition.

-- 9. Participation Program The Participation Program was developed to assist in fundraising activities or to provide cost saving services for the school in return for a reduction of the participation fee.
+The parish subsidy is not a deduction from tuition. - 6.
+Participation Program The Participation Program was developed to assist in fundraising activities or to provide cost saving services for the school in return for a reduction of the participation fee.
 There are a limited number of participation positions, and there are often more applications than positions.
 There are four main areas where participation credits are available: - a) Cafeteria: The cafeteria is operated by the STA Administration and Canuel Caterers.
 A paid kitchen manager is employed for day-to-day operations.
 Participants must be able to commit to the regular hours, as outlined on application form.
 Duties include assisting with food preparation, serving and clean-up.
 This position operates from September to June on days when the cafeteria is open to students.
-You will be provided with a schedule. - b) School Maintenance: (Indoor and outdoor) Jobs include such things as grounds keeping, window washing, painting, plumbing and carpentry.
+You will be provided with a schedule.

+- b) School Maintenance: (Indoor and outdoor) Jobs include such things as grounds keeping, window washing, painting, plumbing and carpentry.
 Much of the work is dependent on weather so working on summer weekends or on short notice may be required.
 The maintenance coordinator schedules the required work and hours.
 Since outdoor work is weather dependent, it is not possible to distribute hours evenly throughout the year. - c) Traffic Supervision: Participants monitor and supervise the front and back parking and driveway areas of the school during drop-off and pick-up times. - d) Seasonal/Partial: Some of the events eligible for credit include; craft fair, fundraising and maintenance.
 Full credit will be awarded to selected chairs only (pending application).
 These positions require previous experience in the particular event.
 Partial credits may also be available for other projects or events as determined by the committee.
 Refer to the monthly school newsletter or the Parent Association meeting for partial credit opportunities throughout the year.